LOADING ...

 You know what I'm saying, gonna happen

 That's crazy man.
-In my opinion only hope that we have left
+In my opinion hope that we kinda have left

-And I don't know what type of energy push out,
+And I don't know what type of I'mma push out,

-Or where it comes from.
-Trip me out
+Or it comes from.
+Trip me out sometimes

-We just letting our dead homies tell for us
+We letting our dead homies tell stories for us

 I wanted to one last thing to you.

-It's actually something a good friend had wrote my world.
+It's actually something a good friend had describing my world.

 It

-Its only job is to eat or consume everything around it, in order to protect itself from mad city
+Its only job is to eat or consume everything it, in order to protect itself from this mad city

-While consuming its environment the caterpillar to notice ways to survive
+While consuming its environment the caterpillar begins to notice ways to

-One thing it noticed is how much the world shuns him, but the butterfly
+One thing it is how much the world shuns him, but praises the butterfly

-The butterfly represents the talent, the thoughtfulness, and the within the caterpillar
+The butterfly represents the talent, the thoughtfulness, and the beauty within the

-But having a harsh outlook on life the caterpillar the butterfly as weak
+But having a outlook on life the caterpillar sees the butterfly as weak

 And out a way to pimp it to his own benefits